MoralisWeb3/docs/docs/01-web3-data-api/evm/blockchain-api/blockchain-api.md

 ## What is the Block API?

-The Block API enables Web3 developers to quickly get data on specific blocks across multiple blockchains, in order to help them build and scale their dapps efficiently.
+The Blockchain API enables Web3 developers to quickly get data on specific blocks across multiple blockchains, in order to help them build and scale their dapps efficiently.

 ## Block API Features

-The Block API provides the following functionality out of the box to power the dapps you are building:
+The Blockchain API provides the following functionality out of the box to power the dapps you are building:

 - fetching the contents of a block given the block hash
 - fetching the closest block given the date